abdallah-odeh/Responsive-GridView/README.md

 ### To use this package:

-    ##### 1- Add this following line to your pubspec.yaml
+ 1- Add this following line to your pubspec.yaml
     dependencies:
       flutter:
         sdk: flutter
 =>    flutter_responsive_grid:

-    #### 2- Simply invoke it inside your widget tree and pass the children as a list of widget, number of columns and the size between each child [default is 8.0]
+ 2- Simply invoke it inside your widget tree and pass the **children** as a list of widget, **number of columns** as an integer and the **size between each child** as a double [default is 8.0]
     Scaffold(
       appBar: AppBar(),
       body: SingleChildScrollView(
         child: ResponsiveGrid(
           children: children,
           columns: 3,
           sizeBetween: 8.0
         ),
       ),
     )